scoulomb/misc-notes/tls/tls-certificate.md

     - d3: **Information about the user’s public key, including the algorithm used and a representation of the key itself.**
     - d4: **The DN of the CA that issued the certificate.**
     - d5: **The period during which the certificate is valid** (for example, between 1:00 p.m. on November 15, 2003 and 1:00 p.m.
 November 15, 2004).
     - d6: **The DN of the certificate subject** (for example, in a client SSL certificate this would be the user’s DN), also called the subject name.
     See also SAN: https://en.wikipedia.org/wiki/Subject_Alternative_Name and https://support.dnsimple.com/articles/what-is-common-name/#common-name-vs-subject-alternative-name.
-We can also use wildcard.
+See [multidomain certificate](./multidomain.md).
     - d7: Optional certificate extensions, which may provide additional data used by the client or server.
 For example, the certificate type extension indicates the type of certificate—that is, whether it is a client SSL certificate, a server SSL certificate, a certificate for signing email, and so on.
 Certificate extensions can also be used for a variety of other purposes.

 - A signature section, includes the following information.